The SLED Security Training Classes that helps you start your career in the Security Profession.

 Q. Where is your “Training Center”?

-A. Most of our Training is conducted in Greenville SC.
+A. Most of our Training is conducted in Piedmont SC.
 Depending on the class size, we have a few locations that we use.
 You receive this information once you contact us and enroll in our class.

 Q. Can I become Certified after I take the class?